Who Speaks Matters: Analysing the Influence of the Speaker's Ethnicity on Hate Classification: Introduction

 \section{Introduction}

-Language technologies are increasingly being used in content moderation tasks, including hate speech detection, because of their ability to handle large volumes of data \cite{kumarage2024harnessing}.
-However, the use of LLMs in a high stakes task like hate speech task a requires caution, because LLMs are known to be brittle and biased.
-LLM generations are known to be non-deterministic and brittle when additional information that is not relevant to the task itself is present \cite{ribeiro-etal-2020-beyond}.
-There is extensive documentation of biases against marginalized communities and dialects that leads to disparate treatment and representational harms in downstream tasks, including hate speech detection \cite{sap-etal-2019-risk,Ferrara_2023,field-etal-2021-survey,Field_2023,field2020unsupervised,kiehne-etal-2024-analyzing-effects,lin2024investigating,DiasOliva2020FightingHS,zhang2024dont,raina2024llmasajudge,yoder2022hate}.
+Language technologies are increasingly being used in content moderation tasks, including hate speech detection, because of their ability to handle large volumes of data ~\cite{kumarage2024harnessing,10848067}.
+However, the use of LLMs in a high-stakes task like hate speech detection requires caution, because LLMs are known to be brittle, biased and non-deterministic, especially when additional information that is not relevant to the task itself is present \cite{ribeiro-etal-2020-beyond}.
+There is extensive documentation of biases against marginalized communities and dialects that leads to disparate treatment and representational harms in downstream tasks, including hate speech detection ~\cite{sap-etal-2019-risk,Ferrara_2023,field-etal-2021-survey,Field_2023,field2020unsupervised,kiehne-etal-2024-analyzing-effects,lin2024investigating,DiasOliva2020FightingHS,zhang2024dont,raina2024llmasajudge,yoder2022hate}.